-Some side effects of ferrous sulfate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for ferrous sulfate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ferrous sulfate: controlled-release capsules, delayed-release tablets, enteric-coated tablets, tablets

 Other dosage forms: